 This is a question we get a lot.
 If you have not yet read our previous article titled “Why managing SoD is such a BIG deal” then I recommend that you give it a quick read now.
-It discusses the main reason why a tool is needed to help manage SoD, but if you need more convincing that dealing with this issue without a tool is impossible, then read on.
+It discusses the main reason why a tool is needed to help manage SoD, but if you need more convincing that dealing with this issue without an access related risk tool is impossible, then read on.

 From our experience of talking to organizations, the term “managing access related risk” really comes down to 3 separate requirements…

 1. How can we identify the potential risks?